SuperOfficeDocs/crmscript/docs/api-reference/classes/Map/Map.md

 intellisense: Void.Map
 sortOrder: 522
 so.topic: reference
+so.yml: 1
 ---

 # Map

 The Map class represents a collection of key-value pairs.
 Both key and value are strings.

 The Map class supports two constructors.
-The default constructor accepts no parameters, and initializes a Map with an empty key-value pair collection.
-The other constructor that accepts a String.
+The default constructor accepts no parameters and initializes a Map with an empty key-value pair collection.
+The other constructor accepts a String.
 The String parameter must be one or more lines of key-value pairs, delimited by a Line Feed (LF) character (\n).

 Don't add a space between \n and the 1st character of the key!